Primary

 Step back into a reverse lunge, then explosively drive through your front foot to stand while bringing your back knee up toward your chest.
 The knee drive should be powerful and deliberate, not just a continuation of the standing phase.

-Want Reverse Lunge to Knee Drive in your program?
+See where Reverse Lunge to Knee Drive fits in your weekly plan

 Stand with feet hip-width apart.